Cohesive System Model

 Context

-How Cohesive maps common architecture, modeling, persistence, workflow, UI, verification, and AI concepts into one graph.
+How Cohesive maps architecture, modeling, persistence, workflow, UI, verification, and AI concepts into semantic source and graph projections.

 Open section